Table of Contents

 Each dose of methadone lasts for about 24 hours, so you will only need to take it once a day.
 Used at the appropriate dose, methadone is a safe drug that may not have difficult side effects, even if you take it for ten years or more.
 Like any drug, it is possible to take too much methadone or buprenorphine and overdose.
 Symptoms of overdose for methadone and buprenorphine include slow breathing and heart rates, severe drowsiness, muscle weakness, pinpoint pupils (the black centers of the eyes become extremely small), and cold, clammy skin.

-Buprenorphine can be used once a day or once every other day and is available as a tablet that dissolves under the tongue, an injection monthly or weekly, or as an implant.
+Buprenorphine is available as a tablet that dissolves under the tongue and is used once a day or once every other day, as an injection monthly or weekly, or as an implant.
 Buprenorphine is less likely than methadone to cause overdose and withdrawal symptoms.

 The US Food and Drug Administration (FDA) has approved several brand-name products containing buprenorphine for treatment of opioid dependence: Subutex (buprenorphine), and Suboxone plus Zubsolv (buprenorphine + naloxone).
 Health Canada has approved Subutex and Suboxone, while the government in the United Kingdom has approved Subutex, Suboxone, and Prefibin (buprenorphine).
 The World Health Organization’s (WHO) guidelines recommend that health care providers offer substitution therapy for opioid dependence.
 However, not every country follows these guidelines, and even among those who do, each country’s preferred method for meeting the WHO guidelines differs.